android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 ➖ Orchestrator — over-complicated <br/>

 Each `adb pm clear` takes some time and depends on apk size.
-Below you may see some gaps between the tests which represent such a delay
+Below you may see some gaps between the tests which represent such a delay.

 ![alt text](../images/package_clear.png "ADB package clearing takes some time")

+## Suggestion
 !!! success

-    Only package clear can guarantee that your data will be celared properly.
+    Only package clearing can guarantee that the data will be cleared properly between test executions.
     Marathon and Avito-Runner provide the easiest way to clear application data.

-    1. You can set them just by one flag in configuration
+    1. One simply needs to set a flag in their configuration
-    2. They don't use orchestrator under the hood
+    2. They don't use orchestrator under the hood, avoiding its caveats